$C^*$-algebras of labelled graphs III - $K$-theory computations: -theory

 \section{$K$-theory}

-We now compute the $K$-theory of $C^*(E,\labe,\bool)$ when $(E,\labe,\bool)$ is a regular weakly left-resolving labelled space.
+We now compute the $K$-theory of $C^*(E,\labe,\bool)$ when $(E,\labe,\bool)$ is a weakly left-resolving normal labelled space (see the appendix for a procedure for computing the $K$-theory when $(E,\labe,\bool)$ is not normal).
 Our approach is to use \cite[Theorem 8.6]{MR2102572} which involves detailed knowledge of the map $[X]: K_*(\Jalg)\to K_*(\Aalg)$.
 Since we will need to work explicitly with this map, we will now recall its definition in detail (cf. \cite[Definition 8.3]{MR2102572}).

 Let $D_{X(E,\labe,\bool)}$ denote the linking algebra $\Kalg(X(E,\labe,\bool)\oplus\Aalg)$.
 Following \cite[Definition B.1]{MR2102572} we denote the natural embedding of $\Aalg$ into $D_{X(E,\labe,\bool)}$ by $\iota_{\Aalg}$ and the natural embedding of $\Kalg(X(E,\labe,\bool))$ into $D_{X(E,\labe,\bool)}$ by $\iota_{\Kalg(X(E,\labe,\bool))}$.
 It is shown in \cite[Proposition B.3]{MR2102572} that the map $(\iota_{\Aalg})_*:K_*(\Aalg)\to K_*(D_{X(E,\labe,\bool)})$ induced by $\iota_{\Aalg}$ is an isomorphism.
 The map $[X]: K_*(\Jalg)\to K_*(\Aalg)$ is then defined to be $(\iota_{\Aalg})_*\inv \circ(\iota_{\Kalg(X(E,\labe,\bool))})_* \circ(\varphi|_{\Jalg})_*$.